rockettheme/docs/Docs/joomla/basic/menu_manager.md

 :   1. **New** This button will initiate the creation of a module.
 [20%, 5%]

 Next, you'll need to create a new module for your menu.
 Think of the module as a box with which you can place any number of different things.
-In this case, you're building a box for a menu.
+In this case, you are building a box for a menu.
 Just hit the big green **New** button (point 1) to get started.

 ![][menu_module_3]